tmstafford/e-commerce-back/README.md

 To use the application, be sure to have MySQL installed.
 Then from the root of your project folder, run the MySQL shell command

       mysql -u root -p
  And enter your secure password.
-Then from the command line, run

-    source db/schema.sql

-Exit the SQL shell and in the root of the folder from the command line, run
+Then from the command line, run `source db/schema.sql`.
+Exit the SQL shell and in the root of the folder from the command line, run `npm run seed` to seed the database, and `npm start` to connect to the server.

-    npm run seed
-to seed the database, and

-    npm start
-to connect to the server.
 Head to Insomnia Core to test all API routes and create, read, update, and delete data from the database.